Generalized Redundant Calibration of Radio Interferometers: Regularization

 \section{Regularization}

-To prevent overfitting, we implement regularization as follows.
-We introduce a prior on the beam parameters that attempts to pull the beam solution back to the fiducial, redundant beams.
-The total likelihood is thus given by
+To prevent overfitting, we implement \pa{2 regularization schemes} as follows.
+We first introduce a prior on the beam parameters that attempts to pull the beam solution back to the fiducial, redundant beams, \pa{and also include an option to minimize the variance on solved visibilities.} The total likelihood \pa{with the beam prior} is thus given by

+where $\chi^2$ is given by Equation \ref{eq:chi2} and $\tilde{B}^0$ corresponds to \pas{the beam prior.
+As stated above we choose this to be the perfect, unperturbed beam.}

+The $\sigma_B$ describes typical deviation from perfect beams.
+Taking derivative of the $\log L$ with respect to to $\sigma_B$ (with other parameters fixed), one gets with $N$ being the total number of pixels over all beams, $(2M+1)^2 N_a$.

-where $\chi^2$ is given by Equation \ref{eq:chi2} and $\tilde{B}^0$ corresponds to the perfect beam.
-The $\sigma_B$ describing typical deviation from perfect beams is crucially left to be determined by the data.
-If the array is close to truly redundant, the system can achieve a good fit by floating beams towards nominal beam values and lowering $\sigma_B$ (and thus achieve a large likelihood improvement though the normalization term $-\log \sigma_B$).
-However, for non-redundant array, it is better to raise $\sigma_B$ and instead improve the $\chi^2$.
+If the array is close to truly redundant, the system can achieve a good fit by floating beams towards nominal beam values and lowering $\sigma_B$ (and thus achieve a large likelihood improvement through the normalization term $-\log \sigma_B$).
+However, for a non-redundant array, it is better to raise $\sigma_B$ and instead improve the $\chi^2$. \pa{This prior will bias the beams towards having a magnitude of 1, or whatever the normalization of the perfect beam is set to.
+To counteract this bias, we introduce an overall gain for each dish which applies to each pixel.
+Our solver implements the \textit{omnical}\cite{2003.08399} method to iteratively solve for overall gains.}

-In terms of numerical solution, we now iterate over three steps: i) fit for the visibilities given data and beams; ii) fit for the beams, taking into account visibilities, data, and $\sigma_B$ and iii) fit for $\sigma_B$, which in effect amounts to calculating the variance of beam solutions with respect to their nominal values.
+Finally, we put a prior on visibilities.
+In a more complete treatment, we would solve for the visibilities power spectrum at the same time as we solve for the visibilities map, similar to the Gibbs' sampling approach to CMB (see \cite{2004PhRvD..70h3511W}).
+In our case we just add a penalty term to the solved visibilities in the form of with respect to $U_k$ where $\Sigma_b^{-2} = N^{-1}$ is the noise covariance and $\Sigma_v^{-2} = S^{-1}$ is the data covariance.
+In our simulations we assume both are diagonal to simplify calculations.
+This leads to a Wiener filter.
+Following the form written in \cite{Tegmark_1997} we specifically solve for visibilities using the following linear equation